 You may also like...

-In opening market trading Wednesday, the SGX Nifty is higher by 37 points as Asian markets are trending higher.
-The...
+In opening market trading Thursday, the SGX Nifty is higher by 2 points as markets are likely to recover some...

 Special offer only for SgxNifty.org

 Also a subscription confirmation mail has been sent to you.
 If you don't receive it in 5 minutes, then check your spam folder.

 Thank you for subscribing!